nomad-nmr/convert-to-nmrium/README.md

 **Test:**

-To test package local environment
+To test the package in local environment

 ```bash
 cd  test